-We want our students to fully understand the world of possibilities out there and make the most of their talents.
-We work hard to ensure that all our students have the opportunity to make informed decisions about their future.
-We aim to help develop students’ knowledge, understanding, confidence, and skills so that they make well-informed choices and plans.
+We want our students to understand the world of opportunities available to them and to make the most of their talents.
+Our aim is to ensure that all our students have the opportunity to make informed decisions about their future and to help to develop students’ knowledge, understanding, confidence, and skills.

-We are committed to providing a well-structured Careers and Education programme for all students in Year 7 to 13.
+We are committed to providing a well-structured Careers Education, Information Advice and Guidance (CEIAG) for all students in Year 7 to 13.
 We strive to ensure students experience a full, varied and interesting careers journey, having the opportunity to explore their own interests, skills, and passions; understanding the wealth of jobs and education available to them once they leave school.
 It is integrated into our students’ experience across the whole curriculum and is based on a partnership with, students and their parents or carers.
 We have a rich partnership with local businesses, colleges and universities along with a strong alumni and wider school community to support our Careers Education.

-Our programme is a valued area of the curriculum and is guided by the Careers Guidance and access for education and training providers and the eight Gatsby benchmarks identifying the elements of good practice in career guidance.
+Our programme is guided by the Careers Guidance and access for education and training providers and the eight Gatsby benchmarks identifying the elements of good practice in career guidance.

 Key Stage 3

 - As early as Year 7, we introduce students to career resources, as they start to identify the types of jobs they are interested in, and the personal qualities and skills required to do each job.
 Students learn about personal development, planning, and decision making in their PSHE, English and RE lessons.

 - During Years 7, 8 and 9 students investigate various aspects of careers education through their PSHE lessons (although there is a crossover into all subjects) and by accessing dedicated careers websites.

 - As our students progress through the school, opportunities are developed and include lectures, webinars, and events dedicated to next steps.